Generalized Euler Equation from Effective Action: Implications for the Smarr Formula in AdS Black Holes: Discussion

 Another intriguing avenue for exploration is the explicit construction of the thermodynamic potential $\chi$ for rotating black holes, which also exhibit a boundary stress tensor with a perfect fluid form~\cite{Clifford0, Clifford}.
 In this work, we focused on even boundary dimensions $d$ to avoid the complications arising from conformal anomalies.
 It would be valuable to develop the most general effective action for perfect fluids that can incorporate such conformal anomalies.
 In lower-dimensions, a notable example is the Schwarzian action, which can be interpreted as the effective action of an anomalous perfect fluid in 1d~\cite{Jensen2}.
 A similar structure appears in the boundary action of a non-rotating BTZ black hole with external sources~\cite{Jensen3, Kevin,Me}.

 It's well-known that the Schwarzian action captures the near-horizon dynamics of near-extremal black holes \cite{Amhed,Stanford}.
 In contrast, our effective action given in~(\ref{EFTACTION2}) is an off-shell formulation that captures not only the one-point functions (the stress tensor), but also the Ward identities (the Navier-Stokes equations without dissipation).
 In this way, following closely the work of~\cite{Me}, it should be possible to derive a decoupling limit from the action (\ref{Chi}), which encodes the dynamics of a holographic charged fluid, and connect it to the one-dimensional anomalous perfect fluid of~\cite{Jensen2}.
-In fact, the author of~\cite{Me} already achieved this decoupling limit for a restricted class of CFT$_3$, although using a different set of variables from the fluid variables.
+In fact, the author of~\cite{Me} already achieved this decoupling limit for a subclass of solutions of a holographic CFT$_3$, although using a different set of variables from the fluid variables.

 The Smarr formula remains valid in gravity theories with higher-order curvature corrections \cite{Tomas1}.
 This raises an important question: can the generalized Euler equation (\ref{SmarrLaw}) accommodate these theories?
 If not, it would suggest that the Smarr formula once again indicates the need for further generalizations of the Euler equation.
 Similar questions arise in the context of the dyonic AdS black holes with a non-trivial scalar profile discussed in \cite{Sugra1, Sugra2}, which constitute solutions to gauged supergravity.